microsoft/frontend-bootcamp/step2-04/exercise/README.md

 1. Open `exercise/src/components/TodoHeader.tsx`

-2. Replace the couple of TODO
+2. Replace the `onAdd` with a real implementation using the `this.context` object

+3. Replace the `onFilter` with a real implementation using the `this.context` object

+4. Be sure to set the `contextType` of the TodoHeader component